shannonlynne/PhiRedactor/README.md

 Authentication and Authorization with Azure AD

-Azure Key Vault for Configuration for secrets
+Azure Key Vault for secrets

-Unit Testing All Services
+Unit Testing of all Services

 Frontend Testing